DavidMorano/rightcore/asstrip/README.txt

 ASSTRIP

 This is the famous (infamous) 'asstrip' program.
-This program strips comment lines from a source file.
+This program strips comment lines from an assembly language source file.
 This function is performed as part of the assembly process.

-= version 0

-98/11/11

-This code is originally written from sratch.
-The previous garbage just couldn't be maintained for much longer!
+Synopsis:
+$ asstrip <file(s)>

+Arguments:
+<file(s)>	fike(s) to process or standard-input otherwise